 Reduce the risk of contaminating your harvest by planning storage requirements accordingly – never use malathion to prepare canola for storage or treat bins in which you plan to store canola.

-Malathion is often used to treat cereals and other non-oilseed grains in bins that have been contaminated with insects.
-Any grower doing so should record the date of treatment and not use that bin to store canola for a minimum of six months after treatment.
+Malathion can be used to treat cereals and other non-oilseed grains in bins that have been contaminated with insects.
+Any grower doing so should record the date of treatment and not use that bin to store canola in this growing season.

-The Canola Council of Canada recommends growers follow these procedures to properly store canola and cereal crops:
+The Canola Council of Canada recommends growers also follow these storage procedures to protect the quality of your crop:

-- Clean bins thoroughly, making sure they are free of treated seed and animal protein, such as blood meal and bone meal.
+- Make sure your storage bins are free of treated seed and animal protein like blood meal and bone meal.

-Help keep markets open for all by keeping malathion out of canola bins.
+Protect your investment and help keep markets open for all by practicing safe storage and keeping malathion out of your canola bins.